top of page

 Do SGS students have access to free meals?

-Yes, Grab-n-go meals are available every Monday for pickup.
+Yes, For students who live in Los Angeles, grab-n-go meals are available every Monday for pickup.

 More questions about the Self-Guided Study Program? â€‹